North Central Kentucky

 Union works included:

-Fort Spring (2), west of present-day Blue Grass Airport.
+Fort Spring (2), near Westmoreland, west of the present-day Blue Grass Airport.

 Fort Garrett, near Pinckard in Woodford County.